tkreyche/I75W-Raymarine-Autopilot/README.md

 There is a blinking status indicator in the lower right corner.
 It's green if receiving fresh data from the Signal K server and red if it is not.

 ### Hardware
-The hardware is an off-the-shelf Pimoroni I75W board (RP2350) driving a LED Matrix Display.
+The hardware is an off-the-shelf Pimoroni I75W board (RP2350) driving a separate LED Matrix Display.
+The I75 board connects to The display with a ribbon cable.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
-These displays are widely available in different sizes.
-Pimoroni has a lot of info on their web site, as does Adafruit (who sells a different type of matrix driver).
+Other display sizes are available, but this software is only designed for a 64x64 display.

 ### LED Matrix Display